 Miaow!
 The claws were out when it was announced that record-breaking musical Cats would be stopping off at Milton Keynes Theatre on tour, with fans clamouring to book for the show.
 Fortunately, I got my paws on a ticket and – once seated in the auditorium – felt like the proverbial cat that got the cream.

 After prowling through the auditorium, the cats gather onstage.
 They are aloof and proud; suspicious and reluctant to allow us into their domain.
-Collectively, they eye us up, staring with an almost menacing gaze, hackles raised.
+Collectively, they look us up and down, staring with an almost menacing gaze, hackles raised.

 A dance from Victoria the White Cat (a pure white kitten gifted at dancing) signals the beginning of the Jellicle Ball, the cats’ annual get-together.
-Victoria (dancer Alicia Beck) truly is the cat’s whiskers in terms of dance technique and performance – this kitty is the epitome of grace, every inflection channelling feline finesse.
-She stands out as my favourite cat – with a gorgeous white costume and controlled, fluid movement.
+Victoria (dancer Alicia Beck) truly is the cat’s whiskers in terms of dance technique and performance.
+This kitty is the epitome of grace, every inflection channelling feline finesse.
+She stands out as my favourite cat thanks to her gorgeous white costume and controlled, fluid movement.
 The greatest disappointment was that her solo was so very short (but still undeniably sweet).

 The Magical Mr. Mistoffelees (Joseph Poulton) performs one of the most challenging dance solos in the show.
 Unfortunately, for all the razzmatazz of his sparkling costume, I would have liked just a little more elevation in some of the jumps – particularly as some of his later tricks and turns really were magical.